MallocArray/airgradient_esphome/README.md

 >       number: D7
 > ```

+#### Copy and Paste

+It is also possible to copy the contents of a package file and paste it directly into your YAML file.
+Do note that sections cannot be duplicated, so if multiple sections like `interval` are pasted in, they must be combined into a single entry when using this method.

 #### Adding other packages

 Several additional packages are available in the `packages` folder that can be added or removed as needed.
-For example, the display package includes configuration for multiple pages of information that can be enabled or disabled, or you may wish to change to the package that has a single page to avoid extra switches in HomeAssistant or if you know you won't be using the other pages and want to save on flash memory space.
+See the [Packages page](/packages.md) for more information about available options.

 ## Additional Information